CobaltSoixante/learning-git/aw_readme.txt

 WORKING WITH BRANCHES (1:06:00 / 2:09:00)

-git branch feature-a		# CREATE a new branch from the CURRENT branch you are using (seems to stay on the same current branch...) git branch			# check which CURRENT bracnch you are on. git checkout feature-a 		# goto the branch u wanna get to git checkout -			# alternates bewteen the current branch and the branch we were previously on. git checkout -b newBranchName	# creates a new branch and situates us on it. git branch -d branchnameToDelete	# delete a branch (if this is our CURRENT branch we will get an error).
+git branch			# check which LOCAL branch you are on. git branch feature-a		# CREATE a new branch from the CURRENT branch you are using (seems to stay on the same current branch...) git checkout feature-a 		# goto the branch u wanna get to
+# Do any work U want on the branch.
+git push -u origin feature-a	# takes the CURRENT branch, and uploads it to a feature=a branch on the REMOTE.

+git branch			# check which LOCAL branch you are on. git branch -r			# check which branch ur on in REMOTE git branch -a			# check ALL branches ur on git checkout -			# alternates bewteen the current branch and the branch we were previously on.

+git checkout -b newBranchName	# creates a new branch and situates us on it. git branch -d branchnameToDelete	# delete a branch (if this is our CURRENT branch we will get an error).